 To protect your driving privileges and avoid costly delays, it’s important to seek the guidance of an experienced driver’s license attorney so you can maximize your chances of getting back on the road.

 If your license has merely been suspended, you generally get it back after a specified period of time.
-This is called “reinstatement,” and once the time period has passed, it’a almost always a matter of paying the Secretary of State’s reinstatement fee, and you’ll be good to go.
+This is called “reinstatement,” and once the time period has passed, it’s almost always a matter of paying the Secretary of State’s reinstatement fee, and you’ll be good to go.

 By contrast, if your license has been revoked for multiple DUI’s, Michigan doesn’t make it easy to get your license back.
 You need to file for and win a formal driver’s license restoration appeal.
 The burden of proof lies entirely on the driver, who needs to demonstrate, by what the law defines as “clear and convincing evidence,” that they’re no longer a risk to public safety.